 Not many people have eaten corn "pancakes", but for me, these adapted 3-corn sourdough griddle cakes brings back fond memories.
 My grandmother in South Africa often made corn pancakes for me.
 I recall sitting in the corner of her kitchen while she fried up corn pancakes which I absolutely loved.
 This recipe is similar to Grandma's except I've incorporated some sourdough, frozen corn niblets and corn meal into my grandmother's version.

 I recently made this recipe for my parents which I served with whipped honey butter and they loved it.
 If sourdough starter is not available, substituted the starter with all purpose flour.
 Sourdough adds tanginess to the recipe.
 The tanginess from the sourdough starter, combined with the savoriness from the creamed corn and the sweetness from the honey butter creates a real complex taste.
 The corn meal adds a different texture than regular pancakes.
 The individual corn niblets, scattered through the griddle cake, adds a satisfying crunch with every bite.
+Not only does the sourdough contribute to the taste of the pancake, but also enhances the nutrition of these cakes.
+See below.

 Tips for making 3-corn sourdough griddle cakes